Skip to content

 There are two ways to fix these profit leaks:

-Or, you can do both — by reducing your costs and implementing technology solutions that make it easier for lawyers to spend more time on legal work and less time on non-billable work like tracking hours or scheduling client meetings.
+What if you could do both — by reducing your costs and implementing technology solutions that make it easier for lawyers to spend more time on legal work and less time on non-billable work like tracking hours or scheduling client meetings.

 1. Get creative with office rent costs